awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/workspace1.md

 weight: 5
 ---

-## Create a Workspace
+Create a Workspace using Cloud9
+---

 <p style="text-align: justify;">
-_If you are running the workshop on your own, the Cloud9 workspace should be built by an IAM user with Administrator privileges, not the root account user.
-Please ensure you are logged in as an IAM user, not the root account user._
+If you are running the workshop on your own, the Cloud9 workspace should be built by an IAM user with Administrator privileges, not the root account user.
+Please ensure you are logged in as an IAM user, not the root account user.
 </p>

 We will create a Cloud9 environment first to execute all the commands needed for this workshop.